coding4coconut/pxt-lcd-st7735-128x160_1v0/README.md

 ## Connection

-The display needs to be connected with seven pins to the Micro:bit:
+The display needs to be connected with seven pins to the Calliope mini:

 | LCD Modul     | Calliope     |
 | ------------- |:------------:|